2 3 4 5 6 7 8 9 10 11

 Toe River Arts Scholarship for the Arts is made possible by an endowment fund held by the Community Foundation of Western North Carolina.
 These scholarships are awarded to individuals from Yancey or Mitchell County, North Carolina, who are pursuing higher education in arts or arts education.
 Each scholarship will be paid directly to the degree-based institution of the applicant’s attendance.

-Scholarship for the Arts Application 2024
+2025 Scholarship for the Arts Application Now Open!

 ELIGIBILITY